 On new trailer builds, and on existing rigs, the trailer lights and wires must all function.
 Here are some tips on the subject so if you find the electrical a little confusing or intimidating, read on.
-This post is all about wiring up for success on the road.
+This article is all about wiring up for success on the road.

 There are lots of great options in trailer lights these days, but little has really changed in wiring.
 Still it can be a little confusing, so hopefully we can unravel some concepts and make it easy to do it yourself.

 Yeah, sometimes dealing with electrical things can be a little daunting.
 So many choices, so many ways to do it.
 Yet, it’s fairly straightforward when you understand the basics.
 Let’s look at wiring now for trailers.

 With current products, there is almost no reason to go with anything but LED lights.
 Even if you’re replacing one on an existing trailer, it’s very likely you can find one to fit in the same form and bolt pattern, but in LED.
 (LED is Light Emitting Diode, in case you wondered.
 It’s just a lower energy way of creating brighter light.
 They are also much more durable — which is nice for trailers.)

 The technology with LED’s has come of age.
 For new builds, you can get some really slim and very bright lights.
 We recommend sealed and submersible for everything because they’re only a couple bucks more, and it potentially solves many issues.
 Of course your trailer may never go underwater, but if the lights are submersible, then you’ll never have to worry about corrosion or internal moisture damage that can make lights quit working.

 Connectors – Hitch to Trailer

 Oh boy!
 There are a ton of different styles of trailer electrical connectors.
 From 4-Pins to many.
 4- & 5-Pin flat and 7-Pin RV style are the most common for non-commercial applications, and I’d say if you have the choice, go with one of these.
 Our Trailer Wiring Diagram page has all the pins and color codes if you want them.